Moderation is not one field

 Moderation is often multi-field, not single-field

 The harder problem is that moderation often cannot be expressed through one value alone.
-A single strict/permissive intent may need to drive several fields at once.
+A single strict or permissive intent may need to drive several fields at once.

 In BabySea, the same generation_moderation input can map into: